 Faculty Director of Butler in Asia Program, Center for Global Education

-Su-Mei Ooi joined the Department of Political Science and Peace & Conflict Studies program in 2010, shortly before earning a Ph.D. from the University of Toronto with a joint specialty in international relations and comparative politics.
+Su-Mei Ooi joined the Department of Political Science and Peace & Conflict Studies program in 2010 as Assistant Professor, shortly before earning a Ph.D. from the University of Toronto with a joint specialty in international relations and comparative politics.

 Prior to settling down in Indianapolis, Ooi studied and worked in many different parts of Asia, Europe, and North America.
 Her lived experiences have shaped Ooi into a dedicated educator who believes strongly in the importance of critical global citizenship education in the United States.
 At Butler, she teaches courses in international relations and Asian politics with the express purpose of helping students to understand that there are many different ways of being in this world.
 She particularly encourages students to seek better solutions to global problems by re-imagining new possibilities for a better world.
 Ooi grew up in Singapore and Malaysia.
 Since 2017, Ooi has also led students to Malaysia and Singapore on the Butler in Asia program, which offers students the unique opportunity to live and work in Asia for 7 weeks in the summer.